Schur properties of randomly perturbed sets: Terminology and tools

 \begin{dfn} We say a $9$-tuple of nine \emph{distinct} elements of $[n]$ is a \emph{wicket}\footnote{The terminology here is motivated by viewing these configurations in the Schur hypergraph $\mc H_{\textrm{Schur}}([n])$, as well as the sporting interests of one of the authors.} if $x_i+y_i=z_i$ for $i=1,2,3$ and $x_1+x_2=x_3$. \end{dfn}

 Note that as we define a wicket to have nine distinct elements, all the four Schur triples in the definition will be non-degenerate.
+Furthermore, observe that fixing $x_1,x_2,y_1,y_2$ and $y_3$ uniquely determines a wicket.
+In particular, there are $O(n^5)$ wickets in $[n]$.
 As with Lemma~\ref{lem:JansonSTs}, we will be interested in showing that if we have a large collection of wickets, a random set will whp contain one of them.